Of the 35 states and more than 1,600 communities to pass complete streets policies, Wisconsin remains the only state to repeal its policy.

 - Claims it added costs: Chapter Trans 75 included the exception that bikeways and sidewalks are not required on any highway on which the cost of establishing bikeways or sidewalks would be excessively disproportionate to the need or probable use of the bikeways or sidewalks.

 Although Complete Streets was repealed at the state level, communities across Wisconsin have continued to adopt local policies.
 There are now 17 Wisconsin communities or regions that have adopted their own Complete Streets policy, seven of which were adopted after the 2015 state repeal.
 The City of Milwaukee policy, adopted in October of 2018, was recognized by Smart Growth America and the National Complete Streets Coalition as one of the best in the nation.

-Ask: Restore Chapter Trans 75 “Complete Streets Policy” to the Wisconsin Administrative Code.
+The Wisconsin Bike Fed asks the state legislature to restore Chapter Trans 75 “Complete Streets Policy” to the Wisconsin Administrative Code.